TerminalAddict/loudas.com-website/_posts/2023-10-03-This-is-my-Vodka.md

 {% include thumbnail.html img="Ami Main.jpg" %}

 Since April, when we first got together, we have been touring New Zeland as much as possible.
 Ami has absolutely been the highlight of 2023 for me. 👩‍❤️‍👨
+or Kaiden ..... oh tough call. 👶

 Here's some selfie spam....